-The owner of a life insurance policy is the person who has control over all of the policies rights.
+The owner of a life insurance policy is the person who has control over all of the policy’s changes and rights.
 These rights include the right to change beneficiaries, which is significant because this is who gets the death benefit payout.
 Other rights include the right to transfer ownership to another party, and the right to make material changes to the life insurance policy.
-FU5XRVVSQHF8 Material changes may include lowering a death benefit, adding or deleting a rider, or requesting a rating change for the insured person.
+Material changes may include increasing or lowering a death benefit or face amount, adding or deleting a rider, or requesting a rating change for the insured person.
 The owner is not necessarily the same person as the insured person, and while the owner of a policy may change, the insured person can never change.

-An owner can be a single person, two people, or a corporation or trust.
-An owner can also be a township or a non profit.
-Any legal entity has the right to own life insurance by law.
+An owner can be a single person, multiple people, or a corporation or trust entity.
+An owner can also be a township or a non-profit.
+Technically, any legal entity has the right to own life insurance by law.
 It is common for companies to own life insurance policies on their employees, especially key employees to the company to protect against the cost of replacing them if they were to die unexpectedly.

-Trust own policies are common for wealthy clients, who use the trust to maximize tax efficiency when passing assets to other generations.
+Trust-owned policies are common for wealthy clients, who use the trust to maximize tax efficiency when passing assets to other generations.
 Typically, the owner of the policy is also the beneficiary but it is not uncommon for them to be different people.

-A life insurance policy is an asset for an owner, just like any other financial asset.
-The value may be taxable if transferred, and a life insurance policy must be listed as a major asset for any legal purpose.
+A permanent life insurance policy is an asset for an owner on their personal balance sheet.
+Just like other assets, the value may be taxable if transferred and a life insurance policy must be listed as a major asset for any legal purpose.
 The only time a life insurance policy is not an asset is when the insurance is term coverage, as there is no cash value.

 Owner Of Policy Can Be Same As Insured But Not Always